 You can start your baby on solid foods at six months, but don’t expect them to eat much!
 It’s really about getting them used to different flavours and textures – they’ll be getting most of their energy and nutrients from milk.

-Good foods to start with include mashed avocado, sweet potato or banana and porridge with soya milk.
-Home-made fruit purées add vitamins and mashed lentils, chickpeas or tofu provide iron.
+Good foods to start with include mashed avocado, sweet potato, banana, and porridge with soya milk.
+Home-made fruit purées add vitamins while mashed lentils, chickpeas, or tofu provide iron.

-When they start teething, introduce ‘finger foods’ such as soft-cooked vegetables, strips of bread, chunks of apple and pear.
+When they start teething, introduce “finger foods” such as soft-cooked vegetables, strips of bread, or chunks of apple and pear.
 Avoid giving children under five whole nuts and make sure you always watch your baby eating as there’s a risk of choking, whatever the diet.